Charles1A/Charles1A.github.io/README.md

 ### Data Professional.
-Please see a sample analysis project in the 'Demos' folder.
+Please see sample analysis project in the 'Demos' folder.

 <!--
 **Charles1A/Charles1A** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.